AdaCore/gnatstudio/docs/users_guide/extending.rst

   console.
 The name of your contextual menu item is the value of the :file:`<title>` child.

-  There's no guarantee the new menu item will appear just before the specified item.
-For example, it won't if the new item is created before the specified menu item or if a later contextual menu item also specified it must be displayed before the same item.
+  there is no guarantee the new menu item will appear just before the specified item.
+For example, it will not if the new item is created before the specified menu item or if a later contextual menu item also specified it must be displayed before the same item.